JaishreeJanu/deployment-on-kubernetes/README.md

 2. Build and test the container locally
 3. Create an EKS cluster
 4. Store a secret using AWS Parameter Store
-5. Create a CodePipeline pipeline triggered by github
+5. Create a CodePipeline pipeline triggered by github checkins
 6. Create a CodeBuild stage which will build, test, and deploy

 For more detail about each of these steps, see the project lesson [here](https://classroom.udacity.com/nanodegrees/nd004/parts/1d842ebf-5b10-4749-9e5e-ef28fe98f173/modules/ac13842f-c841-4c1a-b284-b47899f4613d/lessons/becb2dac-c108-4143-8f6c-11b30413e28d/concepts/092cdb35-28f7-4145-b6e6-6278b8dd7527).